 "Lush black hair, dark almond-shaped eyes, often dressed in an expensive suit, driving a lavish sports car.
 The endearing Dutchman Giuliano S., who founded one company after another, seemed to have made it as an entrepreneur at a young age.
 Until he was recently, it seems, unmasked as a million-dollar swindler," the article noted.

-The man now faces a further period of detainment of up to 90 days, during which the police intend to complete their investigation, De Telegraaf stated.
+The man now faces a further period of detainment of nine weeks, during which the police intend to complete their investigation, De Telegraaf stated.

 His main company claims to have developed software for analyzing x-rays using AI.
 Customers who transfer money to the firm never receive a working product, and the money is then moved to a foreign bank account, Dutch police believe.